 - If you want to take longer exposures of up to several minutes, you’ll need a mount that will track the movement of stars and other objects in the sky so you don’t get star trails or blurry images.

-- Additionally, an intervalometer that enables you to remotely activate the camera shutter will make it easier to take long exposures without introducing any camera shake.
+- Additionally, an intervalometer that enables you to remotely activate the camera shutter will make long exposure astrophotography much easier by reducing any camera shake.
 An intervalometer also enables you to use bulb mode on a DSLR and set the number of images to take and the length of each exposure.
 Very handy indeed!

-- You can use a dedicated astronomy camera that can take long exposures as long as it is connected to a laptop and imaging software.
+- You can use a dedicated astronomy camera for long exposure astrophotgraphy as long as it is connected to a laptop and imaging software.
 This is quite easy to do.

 - One technique that is helpful for ensuring that longer exposures are able to produce good-quality images without any star trails is auto-guiding.
 This is something I do, and it was not difficult to set up.
 All you need is a small guide scope and a guiding camera, which is then connected to a software guiding program called PHD2.
 It locks onto stars, and if there is any movement, it corrects this by nudging your telescope mount into the correct position.